gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 The Synthetic Control Method (SCM for short) was introduced by Abadie, Diamond and Hainmueller, in a 2010 paper that was published in [JASA](https://amstat.tandfonline.com/doi/abs/10.1198/jasa.2009.ap08746#.YF0CFkhKj6A "JASA").
-Once again, I won’t rehash the details of the theory here, but I’ll give you the basic idea:

-As researchers, we sometimes encounter situations that can loosely be characterized as follows: 1) We have 1 (or very few) treated panels; 2) Despite having numerous untreated panels, that have the potential to act as control / counterfactual, none of them are immediately useful, because they exhibit markedly different pre-trends; 3) Whatever transformations you implement, or controls you condition upon, you are unable to resolve the problem.

-One possible solution we might jump to is matching.
-However, perhaps you simply cannot identify reliable / quality matches for the treatment in your data.
-An alternative approach is to try re-weighting the available observations.
+I’ll try to summarize basic idea behind the method.

+As a researcher (or more commonly, as a policy analyst), we sometimes encounter situations in which we have 1 (or very few) treated panels, and the available control panels are not immediately useful.
+The treated panel is just 'too different'.
+This might be apparent, for example, from an inspection of pre-trends in the outcome variable.

+If all of the available control panels are too different, matching can't resolve this.
+A related, alternative approach would be re-weighting (e.g., IPW).
 This, essentially, is what SCM implements.
-It identifies a linear, weighted combination of control unit outcomes that maps control unit outcomes to those observed for the treated unit, when the treatment is not active (i.e., in the pre-treatment period).
+It identifies a linear, weighted combination that maps control unit outcomes to outcomes in the treated unit, when the treatment is not active (i.e., in the pre-treatment period).

-There are other ways we can think about what SCM try to accomplish, which may be more intuitive for some.
-Most simply, we can think about this “mapping” excercise as a prediction problem.
-Viewed this way, difference-in-differences is just a relatively inflexible approach for learning that relationship (i.e., it’s a shitty prediction algorithm).
-This means that a parallel trend violation basically implies that difference-in-differences is not a suitable way of representing the mapping we care about.
-We sometimes try to make diff-in-diff more flexible by transforming the dependent variable (e.g., the log), accommodating differential trends, or conditioning on other time-varying covariates.
-However, whatever we do, sometimes those approaches just aren’t flexible enough.
-What SCM does is allow for greater flexibility (i.e., its a somewhat better prediction method).
-It accomplishes this by allowing for a fractional representation of individual panels when it learns the mapping.
+What is this exercise really doing then?
+Simply put, we can think about this “mapping” exercise as a prediction problem (note: viewed this way, we might think of difference-in-differences as an inflexible approach to capturing / representing the mapping between treatment and control panels, i.e., it’s a shitty prediction algorithm, and a parallel trend violation amounts to prediction error).
+What SCM does is allow for greater flexibility in the mapping between treatment and control.
+It accomplishes this by allowing for a fractional representation of individual panels when it learns the mapping, via re-weighting.

-Assuming we can learn how to use the control panels’ outcomes to predict the treatment panel outcome before treatment turns on, we can apply that learned predcition into the post period, to predict what *would* have happened to the treatment outcome, had the treatment never been turned on (or so the logic goes).
-Not that this is basically the exact same logic we apply with diff-in-diff; we are assuming that the control panel outcomes, plus covariates, plus panel fixed effects and time period fixed effects, suck out all the variation (aside from treatment) that drives differences between our treatment and control groups.
-Anything that is left over when we remove those pieces has to be attributable to the treatment turning on.
+Assuming we can learn how to use the control panels’ outcomes to predict the treatment panel outcome before treatment turns on, we can apply that learned prediction into the post period, to speculate about what *would* have happened to the treated panel had the treatment never turned on.
+Of course, there are some nuances here that I am glossing over.
+For example, the weights we learn under SCM are constrained to be non-negative, selected controls need to lie in the convex hull of the treated panel, i.e., control panels cannot be 'too different' from the treated panel.

-I am sure there are some nuances here that my explanation above glosses over (e.g., the weights we learn under SCM are constrained to be non-negative, for example), so I encourage you to go read the original paper, as well as subsequent innovations, e.g., [synthetic difference in differences](https://www.nber.org/papers/w25532 "synthetic difference in differences"), [generalized synthetic
+As I've stated previously, I encourage you to go read the original paper, as well as subsequent innovations, e.g., [synthetic difference in differences](https://www.nber.org/papers/w25532 "synthetic difference in differences"), [generalized synthetic